alteregoxiv/git_training_2/README.md

 **Please find GIT assignment for today.**

-# H3You have to show me a working demo for each question.
+You have to show me a working demo for each question.
 Also, write answers for each question in a git repo itself in the following hierarchy.

 Everyone will create the sperate branch of your name.
 Create a folder of your name in repository.